opticgroup/icmesh/README.md

 We're looking for:
 - **Nerds, hardware hackers, and radio enthusiasts** 🎙️ to help expand the network with hardware and write code to faciliate network resilancy.
 - **Volunteers** to place **routers** on their property 🏠 to improve coverage.
 Ideal spots have good line-of-sight to neighboring areas and our router nodes.
-- **Advocated** to spread TCMESH and setup new users
+- **Advocates** to spread the word and get more community members involved.
-- **Host a Fund Raiser** - we are looking to raise a minimum of $1,000 through a resaurant fund raiser.
-If you have experience doing this, please reach us on the mesh network.
+- **Host a Fund Raiser** - with a restaurent willing to share revenue with TCMESH.
+We would like to raise $1,000 to build our initial future router network below.
-- **Community Leaders** - find funds to buy turn key nodes and work with neighbors to place nodes with high propery elevation that can see a dense population of neighbors.
+- **Community Leaders** - to find funds, work with goverment agencies, and continue the investment of buying turn key nodes to place at ideal property locations.

 By placing routers and nodes throughout the area, we can strengthen coverage across the canyon and beyond!